 If you know anyone who drives a vehicle from the 1950s or around that time, they probably spend a lot of time maintaining it.
 They probably even call it their baby.
 In America, this type of person is probably a vintage-loving hobbyist with a decent amount of time on their hands.
 In Cuba, keeping an old car running is just a way of life.

-The trade embargo prohibited all US goods from entering Cuba, so not only could people not get new American cars, they weren’t able to source American car parts or tools necessary to fix the vehicles they already had.
+The trade embargo prohibited all US goods from entering Cuba, so not only could people not get new American cars, they couldn’t source American car parts or tools necessary to fix the vehicles they already had.

-Wire and glue are some of the most popular materials used in Cuban car repairs, especially cosmetic ones.
-There are usually a few layers of paint on the average chassis and many hood ornaments are made from scrap metal and crafted by hand.
+Wire and glue are some of the most popular materials used in Cuban car repairs, especially cosmetics.
+There are usually a few layers of paint on the average chassis, and many hood ornaments are made from scrap metal and crafted by hand.
 As for mechanical maintenance, Cuban mechanics think nothing of retrofitting a Chevy with a Russian diesel engine.

-During the height of Castro’s power, Cubans had to get special permission to build their own cars, it this was not a common occurrence.
-The small number of auto imports permitted were almost entirely from Russia or the Eastern Bloc, like Moskvichs, Ladas, and Volgas—cars that most Americans have never heard of let alone seen for the same political reasons that made them a normal sight in Cuba.
+During the height of Castro’s power, Cubans had to get special permission to build their own cars, which was uncommon.
+The small number of auto imports permitted were almost entirely from Russia or the Eastern Bloc, like Moskvichs, Ladas, and Volgas—cars that most Americans have never heard of, let alone seen for the same political reasons that made them a normal sight in Cuba.
 Cubans have become experts at restoring classic American cars with Communist-approved vehicle components.
 This is something they are very proud of—and they should be.

 Are there new cars in Cuba too?

 There are.
-Around 2011 the once strict regulations surrounding the buying and selling of cars in Cuba began to loosen in the name of economic reform—but the taxes were astronomical and nearly impossible to afford.
+Around 2011, the once strict regulations surrounding the buying and selling cars in Cuba began to loosen in the name of economic reform—but the taxes were astronomical and nearly impossible to afford.

 With this small step toward progress, newer autos like the Chinese-made Geely CK and South Korean Kias slowly began to filter onto Cuba’s roadways.
-Cuba’s automotive future looks more hopeful than days past, but for now, the classic American vehicles that line its blocks remain a testament to the resilience and ingenuity of the Cuban people.
+Cuba’s automotive future looks more hopeful than days past.
+Still, for now, the classic American vehicles that line its blocks remain a testament to the resilience and ingenuity of the Cuban people.